fresheneesz/bip-efficient-bitcoin-vaults/pos/bip-pushoutputstack.md

 5. The output corresponding to a given `outputIndex` is not being sent to the given `address`.
 6. Any output sent to the given `address` isn't listed as an `outputIndex` given values in this operation.
 All outputs to the given `address` must be given values.
 7. If two different inputs push values on an output stack for the same output and after both input scripts are evaluated, the output stacks for that output for each input script are not identical.

-### Option B

-OP_PUSHOUTPUTSTACK (*OP_POS for short*) redefines opcode OP_NOP6 (0xb5).
-It does the same as the tapscript version above except that it does not pop stack items and instead of adding the output stack onto the child output's execution stack, it instead requires the `scriptSig` spending the relevant output of the transaction to have particular values on the top of its stack after evaluation.
-When that UTXO is spent, after evaluation of the UTXO's `scriptSig`, the top three values on the stack are verified to match the "output stack" stored with the UTXO.
-If they don't match, the transaction is marked invalid.

 ## Rationale